Compassionate and Informed Care for Eating Disorders and Disordered Eating

 Do I have an eating disorder?
 It’s Time To Learn to Trust Your Body Again.

 It’s so common to struggle with eating disorder behavior that you might find yourself questioning whether you really have an eating disorder or whether it’s bad enough to get help.
 In our diet culture being preoccupied with food and/or your body is pervasive.
-Moreover, behaviors of dieting (restricting) and exercise that result from these obsessions and pursuit of obtaining that “perfect” body are often praised, especially here in California, where appearance and physical fitness is often associated with being successful and happy.
-At Kindful Body we know that the pursuit of thinness often results in bingeing or other compensatory behaviors, and most importantly we know your value has nothing to do with the size and shape of your body.
+Moreover, behaviors of dieting (restricting) and exercise that result from these obsessions and pursuit of obtaining that “perfect” body are often praised, where appearance and physical fitness is often associated with being successful and happy.
+I know that the pursuit of thinness often results in bingeing or other compensatory behaviors, and most importantly we know your value has nothing to do with the size and shape of your body.

 Your struggle with food and/or your body may look different depending on the day, the week, the month, or even the phase of life you are in, but the results are the same — it is stealing the joy from your life.